 several days of activity.

-HTD is compensated on-platform with HTD tokens,
+HTD is compensated on-platform with claim tokens,

 revenue from commercial licensing of WELL data.